 When should you throw away pillows?

 A flat, unsupportive pillow will only lead to pain, stiffness, and difficulty sleeping, so it’s not worth keeping it.
 Old pillows also trap allergens such as moisture, dirt, dust mites, and other bacteria.
-This only leads to mold and mildew, which isn’t safe to sleep on.
+A damp and allergen-filled pillow can lead to mold growth, which isn’t safe to sleep on.

 How do you help your pillows last longer?